Student Government (SGA)

 Student Services provides a way for students to come together in interest-based groups.
 The types of clubs may vary and are designed around the interests of the students.
 The only restriction is that it must be in line with the university’s mission and purpose.
 Membership in a club is completely voluntary.

-Clubs require six students, one employee sponsor, and submission of a charter request.
+Clubs require ten students, one employee sponsor, and submission of a charter request.
 Initial administratively-approved charters are for two years.
 After two years, clubs may re-apply for a five-year charter.
-Interested parties can apply for "club status" in the office of the Dean of Student Development.
+Interested parties can apply for "club status" in the office of the Dean of Students.

 Two long-standing clubs are: